Women’s Sailing Squadron

 Venice Youth Boating Pram Shed

-rebuilt in 1982.
+and updated in 2017.
 The Bitter Ends are still not

 affiliated with any local sailing group but have been a member

 of the Florida’s Women’s Sailing Association since January 1977.
 Our budget is small and currently dues are $150.00

 membership, plus a yearly fee for boat rental and boat

 storage.
 The storage fee is then paid to Venice Youth Boating.